florian-vuillemot/weblodge/docs/source/tutorial.rst

     $ # With the validation prompt.
     $ weblodge delete
-    Are you sure you want to delete the application (yes/no.)?
+    Do you want to delete the application 'weblodge-tutorial' (yes/no.)?

     $ # Without the validation prompt.
     $ weblodge delete --yes